Asma-6/PYTHON.ma/README.md

 	 ( ( = | ! | < | > ) = ) | > | <

 Keywords:\
-	"Any string that is part of the syntax and can’t be used as an identifier, like : 9ra, kteb, ilakan ,…"
+	"Any string that is part of the syntax and can’t be used as an identifier, like : 9ra, kteb, ilakan, …"

-### `PRPGRAMMING SIDE`
+### `PROGRAMMING SIDE`
 After building the Lexer in Darija Language, the parser was implemented also, by using the rules and the best way to construct a meaningful phrase.\
 For example: